Ante Establishment

 “Let’s try this again,” Laverne began.
 “First of all, it isn’t a disease, it’s a neurological disorder although even that’s disputed.
 Secondly, it’s none of your business what we talk about.”

-“Could somebody please call the manager?
+“Could somebody get the manager?
 There’s a hate crime here!” the woman began yelling.
 “Security!
 Somebody help me!
 Help!”

 After staff anxiously listened to both parties’ version of events, the young woman was asked to leave the store.

-“She also came within 2m of me,” she complained.
+“She also came within 2m of me during Covid,” she complained.
 “That’s attempted murder!”

-“No, you knew more than anybody what you were doing because you’re a nurse!” she pointed at her.
+“No, you knew more than anybody what you were doing because you’re a nurse!” she accused Laverne.
 “They let her jump the queue outside because she’s a nurse!
 Call the police!
 She’s a killer nurse!”

 That’s when we started laughing.

 “Don’t touch me or I’ll sue!
-I’ve streaming this!
+I’m streaming this!
 And I expect a taxi home!” she continued her rant all the way to the exit.

 “From obnoxious busybody to demented hysteric in less than 30 seconds,” Laverne stopped laughing.
 “Makes you wonder what else is out there.”